| OTHER CHARGESSOME OF the charges made against Hazrat Mirza Sahib have

 important point has to be remembered as it will be vital to

+the subsequent discussion in this chapter.
 One of the great services rendered by Hazrat Mirza Ghulam

 Ahmad Sahib was to remove the misconception prevalent among